ruurdk/redis-kind/README.md

 - Multiple (2) k8s clusters in Kind
 - Deploy Redis Enterprise in all clusters, including the admission controller.

-In addition, for Active/Active (default), it further deploys:
+- Optional: a loadbalancer (metallb) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).

-- A loadbalancer (metallb) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).
+- Optional: an ingress controller (ngress-nginx) to facilitate RE A/A created Ingress resources.
-- The remote cluster api & database fqdn in kube-dns (coredns) hosts file to resolve the cluster api and databases in remote clusters.
+- Optional: patch k8s DNS (coredns) to resolve the (remote) cluster api and database.

-- An ingress controller (ngress-nginx) to facilitate RE A/A created Ingress resources.
+In addition, when Active/Active is enabled, it further deploys:
 - A/A artifacts (Remote cluster CRDs - the 'RERC')
 - A CRDB (A/A database)